Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Structure design, functional materials, and underlying physics

-in which the subscripts $L_{c}$ denotes the level of the crystallization, $\textmd{non-res}$ and $\textmd{res}$ stand for non-resonant and resonant, respectively.
-According to Figure \ref{fig.polar plot}, the non-resonant term attributed to the direct reflection from the metallic back-reflector is almost being intact for all levels of crystallization, i.e., $r_{\textmd{non-res},L_{c}}\textmd{exp}(i\theta_{\textmd{non-res},L_{c}})\approx-1$, which is reasonable due to the high impedance characteristic of the gold in NIR.
-In other words, the reflection phase remains constant, i.e., $180^{\circ}$ owing to the non-resonant effect, which can serve as a reference in the future study.
-However, changing the crystalline state of the GST nanostripe significantly impacts the resonant response.
-Figure \ref{fig.polar plot} demonstrates that upon conversion of GST from amorphous to the crystalline state, the reflection phase evolves from 208$^{\circ}$ to -107$^{\circ}$ while the scattering cross section first decreases and then increases.
-Comparing the electric field profiles with the reference profile reveals that the system is mostly in an over-coupling state, in which the resonant response dominates the non-resonant one, near amorphous state (bluish dots), then approaches the under-coupling regime (reddish dots), where the non-resonant response overcomes the resonant one, and finally comes back to the over-coupling zone (greenish dots) when approaches the crystalline state.
-Such fundamental regime exchange around the operational wavelength, i.e., 1550 nm, due to material phase change results in a broadband response (see Figure \ref{fig.reflection and profiles}(b)) which makes the proposed structure unique.
+in which the subscript $L_{c}$ denotes the level of GST crystallization, and ``$\textmd{non-res}$'' and ``$\textmd{res}$'' subscripts stand for non-resonant and resonant, respectively.
+Figure \ref{fig.polar plot} shows the polar plot of for the trajectory of the complex reflection coefficient of the metasurface in Figure \ref{fig.3D perspective} for different crystallization states of GST nanostripes.
+According to Figure \ref{fig.polar plot}, the non-resonant term is almost intact, i.e., $r_{\textmd{non-res},L_{c}}\textmd{exp}(i\theta_{\textmd{non-res},L_{c}})\approx-1$, for all levels of crystallization.
+We attribute this term to the reflection from an effective metallic plate, which is reasonable due to the high impedance characteristic of Au in near-IR.
+The field profile of the non-resonant contribution justifies this assumption as the field strength above the Au nanoribbons is much larger than that below the nanoribbons.
+Thus, the non-resonant reflection phase remains constant (i.e., $180^{\circ}$), and its field profile in Figure \ref{fig.polar plot} can serve as a reference for the remaining discussion.
+On the other hand, changing the crystalline state of the GST nanostripes significantly impacts the resonant response and thus, the resonant phase ($\theta_{\textmd{res},L_{c}}$ in eq. \ref{non-resonant and resonant responses}).
+Figure \ref{fig.polar plot} demonstrates that upon conversion of GST from the amorphous to the crystalline state, the reflection phase evolves clockwise from 208$^{\circ}$ to -107$^{\circ}$ while the reflection amplitude (or equivalently scattering cross section) first decreases (up to about $L_{c}^{60}$) and then increases on the GST phase becomes closer to crystalline.
+Comparing the electric field profiles with the reference profile reveals that the system is mostly in an over-coupling state, in which the resonant response dominates the non-resonant one near the amorphous state (bluish dots).
+The resonant response moves toward the under-coupling regime (reddish dots), where the non-resonant response overcomes the resonant one.
+The response finally comes back to the over-coupling regime (greenish dots) when approaching the crystalline phase.
+Such fundamental variation of the coupling regime around the operational wavelength, i.e., 1550 nm, due to GST phase change results in a broadband response (see Figure \ref{fig.reflection and profiles}(d)), which is a unique feature of the metasurface in Figure \ref{fig.3D perspective}.